marcel-maqsood/Mezzio-Session-Auth-Middleware/README.md

 Also: our SessionAuthMiddleware doesn't allow for multi-logons per account, we implemented features that prevent that on purpose as we think its the safest approach to logoff any other device and telling them they have been logged out.
 You just have to use the variable "error" (as iterable) within your template to display any error that occoured.

+Permissions, Groups and even Logins can be flagged as "hidden" within the database, that way, you can prevent them from beeing rendered in lists, so that nobody can use these to add them to users / groups, if they dont have direct access on your database.

 #### LoginHandlers ####
 To provide you with a working LoginHandler, we included one that is capable of all features that this doc meantions, you can find it in
 ```src\LoginHandler\GlobalLoginHandler.php```